dgruber/goreact/README.md

 ## Wikisearch

 Let the LLM work with wikipedia for finding the answer.
-Since the articles are too long to fit into the context, it automatically summerizes the articles.
+Since the articles are too long to fit into the context, it automatically summarizes the articles.

 ```
 QUESTION: What is the fastest supercomputer today?